syzgod/webdevproject1/README.md

 ## Acknowledgments

 Big shoutout to my cousin, he is a webdev for so many years now.
-I will be still lost probably.
+I will be still lost probably without him.
 Also big thanks to the Slack community especially to @Anna and @Grace!
+Thank for all the patience from my helpers!